Hierarchical Open-Vocabulary 3D Scene Graphs for Language-Grounded Robot Navigation

 \subsection{Representation Storage Overhead Evaluation}

-A key advantage of \ours is the compactness of the representation.
-We compare the sizes of VLMaps~\cite{huang23vlmaps}, ConceptGraphs~\cite{conceptgraphs}, and \ours created for the eight scenes in the HM3DSem dataset and show the results in Tab.~\ref{tab:size}.
-We adapt VLMaps to store LSeg features at 3D voxel locations.
-The backbone of the LSeg is ViT-B-32, which has 512 dimensional features.
-ConceptGraphs and \ours are using the ViT-H-14 CLIP backbones, which requires saving 1024-dimension features in the representation.
+\rebuttal{A key advantage of \ours{} is the compactness of the representation.
+We compare the storage size of VLMaps~\cite{huang23vlmaps}, ConceptGraphs~\cite{conceptgraphs}, and \ours{} created for the eight scenes in the HM3DSem dataset and show the results in Tab.~\ref{tab:size}.
+We adapt VLMaps to store LSeg features at 3D voxel locations with 0.05m voxel size.
+The backbone of the LSeg is ViT-B-32, which has 512-dimensional features.
+ConceptGraphs and \ours{} are using the ViT-H-14 CLIP backbones, which requires saving 1024-dimension features in the representation.
 VLMaps is optimized to only save features at voxels near object surfaces instead of saving redundant features at non-occupied voxels.
-Nonetheless, thanks to the compact graph structure, ConceptGraphs and \ours are much smaller than their dense counterparts. \ours even reduces as much as 75\% in memory footprint on average compared to VLMaps.
-When ConceptGraphs encodes supplementary object relationship information within their graphs, \ours incorporates hierarchical semantic features that are lacking in other representations.
-Overall, ConceptGraphs and \ours serve as excellent complementary representations, each emphasizing distinct facets of scene semantics.
+Nonetheless, thanks to the compact graph structure, ConceptGraphs and \ours{} are much smaller than their dense counterparts. \ours{} even reduces as much as 75\% in memory footprint on average compared to VLMaps.
+While ConceptGraphs encodes supplementary object relationships, \ours{} incorporates hierarchical semantic features.
+Overall, ConceptGraphs and \ours{} serve as excellent complementary representations, each emphasizing distinct facets of scene semantics.}